-5. Future Ground Movement Concepts (section 4.3.4)
+4. Future Ground Movement Concepts (section 4.3.4)

-The development of future ground movement concepts is aimed at both workload reduction and distribution for the ground controllers, as well as solutions for reduced emissions and improved air quality at Schiphol airport.
-In 2023 a conceptual study will be completed, which looks at various concepts (and levels of degree) of emission free ground movements.
+The development of future ground movement concepts is aimed at both workload reduction for the ground controllers, as well as solutions for reduced emissions and improved air quality at Schiphol airport.
+In 2024 a conceptual study will be completed, which looks at various concepts (and levels of degree) of emission free ground movements.

-D. Capacity Management
+- D. Capacity Management

-6. Schiphol Airport Operations Centre (APOC) (section 4.4.2)

-The development of APOC is aimed at alignment and integration of airport planning processes and management of disruptions.
-The 2023 development builds on the study started in 2022 which will be completed in 2023.
+- 5. Schiphol Airport Operations Centre (APOC) (section 4.4.2) The development of APOC is aimed at alignment and integration of airport planning processes and management of disruptions.
+The 2024 development builds on the studies performed in the 2021 - 2023 timeframe.

-E. Airspace Redesign & Innovation
+- E. Airspace Redesign & Innovation